kobrixinc/fdr-tutorial/docs/readme.md

 ## What Next?

 This tutorial does cover all the basics in a fair amount of detail.
 FDR will be progressing as practical programming patterns using the semantic tech stack emerge.
 The API docs and the reference guide are your next documentation companions.
-It is based on the [RDFJS APIs] (https://rdf.js.org/).
+It is based on the [RDFJS APIs](https://rdf.js.org/).
 To interact with us, please join the Github discussions, submit questions, suggestions etc.